DevOpsBootcamp/website/source/index.rst

 This program is based on the
 `PSU Braindump <http://cat.pdx.edu/thecat/thecat-presents-braindump-orientation.html>`_,
-where for over a decade they have been turning PSU students into sysadmins that have rapidly been flowing into the growing number of startups in Portland.
+where for 21 years they have been turning PSU students into sysadmins who have rapidly been flowing into the growing number of startups in Portland.

-This program will be dynamically shaping itself based on the feedback we get from those involved.
-Below we have an outline for the first four meetings to give you an idea of where we are going to be starting.
+The DevOps Bootcamp program will be dynamically shaping itself based on the feedback we get from  interested students.

+..
 Contents:

 .. toctree::
    :maxdepth: 2